Chart your course to visit one of the world’s most spectacular coastlines.

 Stroll, bike, run, or rollerblade along the beautiful Bedford Harbourwalk Trail.
 Stretching 3.8-kilometres, you’ll take in breathtaking views of waves, ocean-smooth rocks, and a beautiful public park.

-Test out the new seasonal beach volleyball courts.
+Test out the seasonal beach volleyball courts.
 Just bring your own ball and enjoy.
 Nearby picnic tables and BBQ grills make it easy to relax over a meal or catch up, seaside.

 The Dartmouth waterfront offers amazing harbour views, plenty of trails, and many unique local shops and services to explore.
+Visit Explore Dartmouth.

 Check out the interactive downtown Dartmouth map for retail, dining, recreation and health spots to visit.